WELCOME TO THE LIONS FOUNDATION

 Part of your fee goes to your stay here, including all your meals, water, accommodation, and the staff that help look after you during your stay.

-The other part of your fee goes to helping us care for the animals and the general running costs of The Lions Foundation, as well as the staff needed to help care for our animals.
+The other part of your fee goes to helping us care for the animals and the general running costs of The Lions Foundation and the Rescue & Conservation Centre, as well as the staff needed to help care for our animals.
 Without you, the volunteers, we would be unable to help as many animals as we do.

 Our volunteer partner organisations may charge a small commission fee to help arrange your experience here, and without them we would not get as many volunteers to help us.